therealtrex/GCP-GDIMacGyver/content/Lab2_dataflow/lab_2_dataflow.en.md

 ![image_tag](/static/Lab2_dataflow/image1.png)

-- From the IAM screen you will see a number of accounts.
+From the IAM screen you will see a number of accounts.
 There should be one called `<number>-compute@developer.gserviceaccount.com`
 - `Click the Pencil Icon` on the right-hand side next to this service account
 - From the `Role drop down` where it currently should say `Editor`.
 Select this and change it to `Dataflow Admin`.
-- Click `+ ADD ANOTHER ROLE` and also add `Daaflow Worker` and then `Pub/Sub Subscriber`
+- Click `+ ADD ANOTHER ROLE` and also add `Dataflow Worker` and then `Pub/Sub Subscriber`
 - Once compelted your role should now look like this.

 ![image_tag](/static/Lab2_dataflow/image2.png)

-- When happy click Save to save changes.
+- When happy `click SAVE` to save changes.

 ### Create storage bucket for dataflow
 - From your Google Cloud Console. `Select The Top left hand handburger` followed by `Cloud Storage`